IliyanID/t25_Boat_Smarts/reports/uxChecklist.md

 #### Misc.
 Questions
 * Is there any where else you would like these buttons?
 * What did(n't) like about the site?
+* What do you like/dislike about our new map and button layout?
+Is it too conjested?
+* What else would you like to see implemented?